 As with many things in life, they work best when there is symmetry.
 In computer programming we learn that every begin must have a corresponding end.
 All memory allocated must eventually be freed.
 So I guess it should be no surprise that there is a process that a musician has coined as Kickfinishers.
 As the name suggests, Kickfinishers is the opposite end of Kickstarters.
 In the case of Kickfinishers, people have finished products instead of ideas and need help bringing the products to market.
 I first became aware of this when Brent Bourgeois had a Facebook post about it.
 Brent had just finished creating his new solo album, Don't Look Back, and was looking for his fans to help him sell the album.

 "Once you've finished making a record, this is where you used to hand the finished master over to the record company; the promotions and marketing departments decided where they were going to spend their advertising dollars, how much they were going to pay for radio, and how much they would pay for a tour.
 Then they turned it over to the distribution arm for delivery into the thousands of record stores.
 Now there is none of that.
 How do I make people aware that I even have a record out?
 At least I used to have a fan base.
 Bourgeois-Tagg sold a lot of records.
 And I sold a fair amount as a solo artist.
 But that was over twenty years ago.
 The deal with kick-finisher is, instead of me asking you to pay for me to make my record, I'm going to pay you to sell my record.
 I need a sales force, and who better than the people most interested in me making a record?"

 — Brent Bourgeois, source: spintthat45.com

 Here are two examples that show Facebook can be both a place for friendship and commerce.
 Can something like this occur in the design world?
-What would Autodesk 360 need to be both?.
+Would Autodesk 360 need to be both?

 Finishing is alive in the lab.